stephenbensley/UrCoach/AWS/Deployment.md

    - Import the files into a DynamoDB table named 'urnodes' with a partition key 'I' of type String.
    - Delete the compressed files from S3.
 4. Create an IAM policy named [UrLambdaExecutionPolicy](UrLambdaExecutionPolicy.json).
-5. Create an IAM role for the Lambda service named UrLambdaExecutionRole and add the above policy.
+5. Create an IAM role named UrLambdaExecutionRole for a Lambda service and attach the above policy.
-6. Create the Lambda function
+6. Create the Lambda function:
    - Create a function named QueryUrNodes.
    - Set the runtime to node.js.
    - Change the default execution role to the role created above.
    - Copy/paste the code from [index.mjs](index.mjs).
    - Deploy the function.
-7. Create the API in API Gateway
+7. Create the API in API Gateway:
    - Build a REST API named UrNodes.
    - Create two resources:
      - urnodes under /